Triston Casas Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.93).
+- The Rangers have a 3.90 team ERA that ranks eighth among all league pitching staffs.

-- Rangers pitchers combine to give up the 10th-fewest home runs in baseball (90 total, 1.1 per game).
+- Rangers pitchers combine to surrender 90 home runs (one per game), the eighth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.